CCA-Public/digital-archives-manual/guides/stabilization.md

  ![IsoBuster](https://github.com/timothyryanwalsh/cca-digitalarchivesmanual/blob/master/media/photos/isobuster_10.PNG?raw=true)

    * Depending on the results from the two previous analysis, you can either proceed to the extraction of the disk image or identify that the disk cannot be disk imaged in the versement stabilization spreadsheet.
 Follow Step 3 and 4 to extract disk image.
-   * Identify the damaged media in the versement stabilization spreadsheet, specifying the accession level: were they scanned for viruses?
-Were they disk imaged?
-Was there any unreadable file?
-If you saved some analysis reports to your working folder, write their filename in the “Note” column of the versement stabilization spreadsheet.
+   * Identify the damaged media in the versement stabilization spreadsheet, including as much details as you can about the actual condition of the media.
+Write the errors logs filenames in the “Note” column of the versement stabilization spreadsheet for further reference.

 <a name="fc5025"></a>
 #### Disk imaging 5.25" floppy disks with FC5025